Teach For Malaysia > Fellowship FAQs

 I am working on my application, but cannot find my accreditation document.
 What should I do?

 You may search for your accreditation document at http://www2.mqa.gov.my/mqr/.
-In the event that you are unable to find it through Malaysian Qualifications Register (MQR), you may enquire the document from your university.
+In the event that you are unable to find it through Malaysian Qualifications Register (MQR), you may enquire about the document from your university.

 I passed the online application round, but am afraid that I won’t have sufficient funds to travel to Kuala Lumpur for the Assessment Centre.
 Should I withdraw my application?